May 26, 1966: Beatles Record ‘Yellow Submarine’

 Share This:

-beatles Sub-Rigbey 45sleeveIntended by its primary writer Paul McCartney as a children’s song written for Ringo Starr to sing, the seemingly psychedelic number was subject to many later interpretations and includes lyrical contributions by John Lennon and (uncredited) Donovan (“sky of blue and sea of green”).
-The basic tracks were recorded on this day by engineer Geoff Emerick without producer George Martin who was suffering from a bout of food poisoning.
+beatles Sub-Rigbey 45sleeveIntended as a children’s song written for Ringo Starr to sing, the seemingly psychedelic number, “Yellow Submarine,” was subject to many later interpretations and includes lyrical contributions by an uncredited Donovan (“sky of blue and sea of green”).
+The basic tracks were recorded on May 26, 1966, by engineer Geoff Emerick without producer George Martin who was suffering from a bout of food poisoning.

-The many sound effects and backing vocals were added on June 1.
+The many sound effects and backing vocals that we’ve come to know were added on June 1.
 Among those heard singing along on the chorus are Beatles manager Brian Epstein, Brian Jones, Marianne Faithfull, Pattie Boyd (who George Harrison married earlier that year), Beatles associates Mal Evans and Neil Aspinall, along with Martin and Emerick.

 It would be released as a double-sided 45 RPM single with “Eleanor Rigby” on August 5 and hit #1 on the U.K. charts, staying there for four weeks.
 It would go on to reach #2 on the Billboard Hot 100 – the highest charting Fab Four song with Starr on lead vocals.